Evidlo/prelim/main.typ

     ) <memtable>

-= Static Retrieval of Exosphere <static_retrieval>
+= Static Retrieval of Exospheric Density <static_retrieval>
   #rt([
     - Chapter introduction section
         - This thesis makes a distinction between two types of retrieval algorithms: static, where hydrogen density is assumed to have no temporal component, and dynamic, where the density distribution is allowed to vary between vantages.
         - Static algorithms were introduced historically, but more recent algorithms have been developed that can handle a changing hydrogen distribution.
         - Static algorithms are important because they are conceptually and computationally simpler, can serve as a basis for more sophisticated dynamic algorithms, and still perform well for dynamic densities under quiet, non-storm conditions (see @static_dynamic for analysis)
-        - This chapter introduces historical static retrieval approaches in order of increasing complexity, ending with a new static model contributed by this thesis
+        - This chapter introduces historical static retrieval approaches in order of increasing complexity, ending with a new static model contributed by this thesis.

     - 1D Retrievals
         - Early retrievals often relied on simple 1D models of exosphere